operator-framework/operator-sdk/website/content/en/docs/scorecard/kuttl-tests.md

 The json report will then be read by the scorecard-test-kuttl binary which will format the kuttl test results into the expected scorecard test output format.

+Notice that we are not having kuttl create namespaces when it runs tests, instead we are having it execute within the namespace that scorecard is running within.

 ### kuttl test privileges